HOW TO INFLUENCE CHANGE THROUGH SOCIAL MEDIA AND MAKE AN IMPACT

 Most of us grow up with the dream of changing the world but as we get older, figuring out what that really means and how to actually “change the world” can be overwhelming.
 Here at Sidewalker Daily, we have an internal motto – “small change affects big change” – that we want to share with you in addition to providing you with some ideas on how to influence change using the power of social media.

-The truth is, just by doing something within your reach can create small change and positively affect the lives of those around you…which to us, IS changing the world.
+At Sidewalker Daily, we consult with brands on their infleuncer campagins and we also coach influencers and creators through working with brands.
+And we think that this is a space that can influnece change!
+Because the truth is, just by doing something within your reach can create small change and positively affect the lives of those around you…which to us, IS changing the world.

 As world travelers and people who are constantly on the move, we want to take this motto on the road with us to have positive impact wherever we go.
-Whether it’s volunteering at a local nonprofit in Togo or bringing school supplies to donate to children in Albania, there are tons of ways to give back to the communities we visit and also use your influence to inspire your followers and fans to do the same.
+Whether it’s volunteering at a local non-profit in Togo or bringing school supplies to donate to children in Albania, there are tons of ways to give back to the communities we visit and also use your influence to inspire your followers and fans to do the same.

 Let’s make a pact as a community to come together to show the positive effects of social media and how we can influence people to adopt the motto, “small change affects big change” so all of our efforts, collectively, will change the world!